 Solo show at Brunswick Street Gallery, Fitzroy, Melbourne, 14 - 27 October 2016.

 This show considers whether early US space programmes can be commemorated without boosterism or sentimentality.
-It consists of hand-made collages made from NASA and National Geographic images.
-It incudes portrayals of Apollo astronauts as winged and chiselled father‑figures, bringing order and security to the young worlds that surround them; female and minority astronauts who flew only in subsequent eras; astronauts gazing out from the rotting cities that once built their moon ships; and disintegrating astronauts completing their journey home to the stars.
+The pieces are hand-made collages made from found images.
+Most are made entirely from NASA images and National Geographics.
+They include portrayals of Apollo astronauts as winged and chiselled father-figures, bringing order and security to the young worlds that surround them; female and minority astronauts who flew only in subsequent eras; astronauts gazing out from the rotting cities that once built their moon ships; and disintegrating astronauts completing their journey home to the stars.
 A Chinese astronaut is also featured signalling the rise of new empires.

 Fact-finding mission :)